netervati/collected-thoughts/README.md

 const necklace = new Jewellery(1.5, 18);
 necklace.calculatePrice(1200); // 1350
 ```
 This looks simple.
-However, since the topic is premature abstraction, we want to complicate things immediately.
+However, since the topic is hasty abstraction, we want to complicate things immediately.

 We may want to obtain the jewellery's grams of pure gold in the future.
 To cater this, we can extract the computation from `#calculatePrice` and move it to another method: